 The content of this blog post was initially presented as a conference talk at Enterprise Nation's StartUp Show in Jan 2023.
 It is tailored to be relevant for the conference attendees, i.e. UK-based entrepreneurs and SMEs.

-Have to be honest, the title of the conference talk was How to choose the perfect marketing channel mix, and I found it a little misleading, and I’ll explain why.
+The initial title of the conference talk was How to choose the perfect marketing channel mix, and I found it a little misleading, and I’ll explain why.

 My issue is with the “perfect” part.
 It could imply that once the channels are chosen, that’s all you work on, marketing-wise.